yusx/Sql/MySql.md

 LEFT JOIN challengesRead
 ON challenges.userID = CASE
 WHEN challenges.userID = $var THEN challengesRead.userID
-WHEN challenges.opponentID = $var THEN challenges.opponen END；
+WHEN challenges.opponentID = $var THEN challenges.opponen END;

 SELECT